-Since my post on having a flat tire with my Model Y, I've gotten a lot of messages asking about Tesla tires and, interestingly, those curb rashes on the rim.
-Apparently, the “attention to detail” notion we often see on resumes is a real thing.
+After my stories on having a flat tire with my Model Y, I've gotten a lot of messages asking about Tesla tires, and interestingly, many pointed out those curb rashes on the rim.

 Tesla tires: It’s (still) your driving habit that matters

 The first thing to remember is that Tesla uses the same type of tires as any other car.
-There are different grades that cost differently, and there are even run-flat options — except you shouldn't use them since, among other things, they are not suitable for range.
+There are different grades that cost differently, even run-flat options -- except you shouldn't use them since, among other things, they are not suitable for range.

-That said, you can go to any tire shop (like Costco), punch in your car's make, model year, and trim, and you’ll get at least one option.
+So, you can go to any tire shop (like Costco), punch in your car's make, model year, and trim, and get at least one option.
 Again, that's just like any other car.

 Tesla EVs: The weight, the performance, and your wallet

-On any Tesla, the battery itself weighs north of 1000 lbs (450kg) and, on a full charge, can carry the amount of energy equivalent to just about 3 gallons of gas.
+On any Tesla, the battery weighs north of 1000 lbs (450kg) and, on a full charge, can carry the amount of energy equivalent to just a few gallons of gas.
 In case it's not obvious, a battery weighs the same whether or not it holds a charge.

 An internal combustion engine (ICE) car's full 20-ish-gallon gas tank generally weighs south of 250 pounds (120 kg).
 And it gets lighter as you drive.